-Open every day of the week; you can buy tickets online or at the museum.
-Local residents get a discount and you can get an annual membership, which might make the most economic sense for a family of four who plans to return more than once a year.
+Open every day of the week, you can buy tickets online or at the museum.
+Local residents get a discount and you can get an annual membership, which might make the most economic sense for a family of four who plans to return often throughout the year.

 Exhibits and Activities